 The gate closes at 8:45am which is the time that the register is taken and the school day begins.
-The school gate is locked just after 8:45am.
-Children arriving after this time should report to the school office before going to their classroom.
+Children arriving after 8:45 should report to the school office before going to their classroom.

-Morning break: 10:40-10:55am.
+Morning break: 10:30 - 10.45 am